-The Girls Refuge offers a three month stay in a safe, home-like environment for girls aged 13 to 17 years who are going through a difficult time and are homeless or at risk of homelessness.
+The Girls Refuge offers short term, crisis accommodation in a safe, home-like environment for girls aged 13 to 17 years who are going through a difficult time and are homeless or at risk of homelessness.
 The Girls Refuge has been operating for 40 years and was one of the first youth refuges in NSW.

 It's operated by Detour House Inc which operates another service for women, Detour House, also in the heart of Sydney.
 The services are operated by experienced staff and overseen by a management committee of professional women from the local business and health community.
 The Girls Refuge and Detour House are funded by the Department of Family and Community Services as Specialist Homelessness Services to provide people in crisis with safe and secure accommodation and housing.